 6. Have adrenaline-filled day at Hatta Wadi Hub adventure park

-Here you will find a mixture of adventure activities such as wall climbing, archery, axe throwing, zorbing, a drop in slide, downhill carting, free fall jumps, adventure rope courses, even cannon (this is a catapult that can slingshot you at speeds of nearly 100KM per hour- not for a faint-hearted).
+Here you will find a mixture of adventure activities such as wall climbing, archery, ax throwing, zorbing, a drop in slide, downhill carting, free-fall jumps, adventure rope courses, even cannon (this is a catapult that can slingshot you at speeds of nearly 100KM per hour- not for a faint-hearted).

 Note that many of those activities come at a fee, except hiking and mountain biking with your own bike.
-You can pay for a single activity or get a bundle.
+You can pay for a single activity (price range 30-100 AED) or get a bundle (price range 100-300 AED).
 Park entrance is free, you are welcome to come and have some great specialty coffee with fantastic views of the Hajar mountains.

 That being said, Hatta Hub has all the necessary facilities- parking, washrooms, and the most important one- food trucks and coffee shop to chill at during/after your active day.